-Canon 6D Mark II versus Leica M Typ 262
+Canon 6D Mark II vs Leica M Typ 262

-The physical size and weight of the Canon 6D Mark II and the Leica M Typ 262 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Leica M Typ 262.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M Typ 262 is considerably smaller (30 percent) than the Canon 6D Mark II.
 Moreover, the M Typ 262 is markedly lighter (11 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.